ernisto/re-test/README.md

 Contributions are welcome!
 Please note:

-- If you're using VS Code, you might need to enable `.luau` file visibility in your workspace settings, or through our recommended extension
+- If you're using VS Code, you might need to enable `.luau` file visibility in your workspace settings
 - All code should be written in Luau
 - Tests should be added for new features